-- Safeguarding children and child protection applies to all children up to the age of 18. - 2.
-For those aged 18 and over please see part 14 of the schools safeguarding quidebook. - 3.
-WE RECOGNISE THAT KEEPING CHILDREN SAFE IN EDCUATION 2023 APPLIES TO POST 16 EDUCATION AS SET OUT IN EDUCATION & TRAINING (WELFARE OF CHIDLREN) ACT 20211 - 4.
+- 1. Safeguarding children and child protection applies to all children up to the age of 18. - 2.
+For those aged 18 and over please see part 14 of the school's safeguarding guidebook. - WE RECOGNISE THAT KEEPING CHILDREN SAFE IN EDCUATION 2024 APPLIES TO POST 16 EDUCATION AS SET OUT IN EDUCATION & TRAINING (WELFARE OF CHILDREN) ACT 20211 - 4.
 Safeguarding is the action taken to promote the welfare of children and protect them from harm. - 5.
-Safeguarding means: - protecting children from maltreatment - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes. - 6.
+Safeguarding means: - Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes. - 6.
 Child protection is part of the safeguarding process.
 It focuses on protecting individual children identified as suffering from, or likely to suffer, significant harm.
 This includes child protection procedures which detail how to respond to concerns about a child. - 7.
 We recognise that harm also means where a child or young person witnesses harm to another. - 8.
 Safeguarding children is everyone's responsibility.
-Everyone who comes into contact with children and families has a role to play.
+Everyone who comes into contact with children and families has a role to play. - 9.
+The purpose of this policy is to inform staff2, parents, volunteers, and governors about North Heath C.P.
+School's responsibilities for safeguarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out. - 10.
+We recognise that all adults, including temporary staff, volunteers, and governors, have a full and active part to play in protecting children from harm and that the child's welfare is our paramount concern. - 11.
+All staff members believe that our school should provide a caring, positive, safe, and stimulating environment that promotes the social, physical, and moral development of the individual child.